Ashiqur-Rahaman/Simple-University-Management-System/README.md

 To install the University Management System, follow these steps:

     Clone the repository to your local machine.
-    Import the included SQL file university_management_system.sql into your database management system.
+    Import the included Oracle SQL script university_management_system.sql into your database management system.
     Configure the database connection settings in config.php.
     Upload the files to your web server.